facebook/react-native/breaking-changes.md

 - Touch events on Android now have coordinates consistent with iOS: https://github.com/facebook/react-native/commit/0c2ee5d480e696f8621252c936a8773e8de9f8b6
 - YellowBox enabled by default: https://github.com/facebook/react-native/commit/8ab51828ff077ae0ad10c06f62f9f01d58b9bf85
+- React Native now uses Babel 6 (props to tadeuzagallo for upgrading!).
+We've been using React Native with Babel 6 at Facebook for quite a while now.
+Nevertheless, please report any errors related to Babel, such as transforms for some JS features not working as expected and we'll fix them.

 ## 0.15